Killing of Jamar Clark: Jamar Clark

 Jamar Clark (May 3, 1991 – November 16, 2015) was adopted by Wilma and James Clark when he was four.
 His family stated that he had a close relationship with his biological and adoptive parents and his 14 siblings.
-Clark had endured a difficult childhood but despite this, was on his way to turning his life around.
+Clark had endured a difficult childhood and had a criminal record, but was making attempts to turn his life around, according to friends and family.
 At the time of the shooting, he was employed by Tim Hoag at Copeland Trucking and had hopes of attending college, although he never enrolled.

 Clark had previous encounters with law enforcement, beginning in 2010 when he received a felony conviction for first-degree aggravated robbery.
 The conviction resulted in a sentence of 41 months in prison, of which it is unclear how many Clark served.
 Clark faced a second conviction for terroristic threats after he threatened to burn down the apartment of an ex-girlfriend in March 2015, following a bitter breakup.
 According to Kyle Potter of the Associated Press, "He threw a brick through his ex-girlfriend's window and threatened to burn her apartment unit down -- leaving behind a trail of lighter fluid to prove it, according to court documents."
 As of November 2015, he was on probation for this crime.
 Potter wrote that Clark's ex-girlfriend described him as "a nurturing, loving man who was drawn to her four children, giving them advice and helping them sell candy for school", but that she also said that their relationship soured in recent times, resulting in their breakup.
 A Domestic Abuse No Contact Order was issued for Clark, requiring him to stay away from the ex-girlfriend until 2020.
 Additionally, Clark was awaiting trial for a high-speed chase arrest from July 2015.